List of Man About the House characters: Chrissy Plummer

-Chrissy lives in the flat, whom Mildred and George Roper are caretakers of, with Jo, then Robin moves in.
-She is often taken out by men in all different shapes, sizes and natures.
+Chrissy lives in the flat, of which Mildred and George Roper are caretakers, with Jo — and then Robin moves in.
+She is often taken out by men of all different shapes, sizes and natures.
 Chrissy is fond of tending her flowers on the balcony, and always prefers her or Robin's cooking as Jo's is always dreadful.
 She has a sister named Susan who is married to Ted, whom her father dislikes.
-Chrissy's mother visits Chrissy at the flat and is pressures her to get married.
+Chrissy's mother visits Chrissy at the flat and pressures her to get married.
 Chrissy detests Larry living upstairs.